kevoreilly/CAPEv2/docs/book/src/usage/api.rst

 ==============================

-As mentioned in :doc:`submit`, CAPE provides a simple and lightweight REST API server implemented in `Bottle.py`_, therefore in order to make the service work you'll need it installed.
+As mentioned in :doc:`submit`, CAPE provides a simple and lightweight REST API server implemented in `Bottle.py`_, therefore to make the service work you'll need it installed.
 Bottle release must be 0.10 or above.

 With Pip::